 Your site should reflect your company image.
 Are you sleek and professional?
 Warm and friendly?
 Cutting edge?
 Your image is an essential part of your brand, and it should be reflected in everything that relates to your website and your company — from press releases to advertisements.

 One of the most essential branding components is your logo.
-If you don’t have one, your website designer may be able to create one for you as part of your design package.
+If you don’t have one, your website designer may be able to create one for you as part of your design package, or you might need to hire a professional graphic artist to create your logo.
 Your logo should appear on your business cards, website, ads, and all other materials that you share, publish, or distribute.

 If you start with a logo and company image or tone, you’ll already have the foundation in place for your small business website design.
 Design solutions come quickly and easily and work best when a well-planned brand is already in place.